no-stack-dub-sack/basic-immutable/README.md

 ```
 :point_up: [Run](https://repl.it/@no_stack_dub_sack/MergeExample)

-## mergeTollerant [object]
+## mergeTollerant <span style="font-size: 16px; font-style: italic;">&nbsp;&nbsp;Available on [ Immutableobject ]</span>
 Merges source object(s) into target object and returns updated target as BasicImmutable object.
 Unlike `merge`, this method allows objects of different shapes to be merged. _Uses Lodash's \_.merge()_.

-__TIP:__ If using TypeScript, have no fear, this will still be a type-safe operation.
+__Typescript Tip:__ If using TypeScript, have no fear, this will still be a type-safe operation.
 The typings instruct TypeScript to create a new intersection type from the type of your original object and the type of the source object or objects.
 Be explicit to avoid loose type inference by passing your new type(s) to the `mergeTollerant` generic (see example below).

 __Parameters:__

 `source` or `…sources` One or more source objects.

 With TypeScript: